MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-scale-and-reduce.md

 ---
 title: "Data Transformation - Scale and Reduce | Microsoft Docs"
-description: "Learn about the modules in Azure Machine Learning Studio that can help you work with numerical data."
+description: "Learn about the Azure Machine Learning Studio modules that can help you work with numerical data."
 titleSuffix: "Azure Machine Learning Studio" ms.custom: "" ms.date: 01/16/2018